Reversing Paralysis Using Restorative Gel

 The implant has already been tested in animal models, and the gel by itself can be used as a stand-alone product, acting as an aid to cell therapy.
 GRG is not only able to preserve cells, it can support their survival while being used for therapy and transplantation, says Dr. Rochkind.
 When grown in the gel, cells show excellent development, as well as intensive fiber growth.
 This could have implications for the treatment of diseases such as Parkinson's, for which researchers are actively exploring cell therapy as a potential solution.

-This quality-reviewed article relating to our spinal cord injury (sci) section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Reversing Paralysis Using Restorative Gel" was originally written by American Friends of Tel Aviv University.
-Should you require further information or clarification, they can be contacted at aftau.org Disabled World makes no warranties or representations in connection therewith.
+Attribution/Source(s): This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by American Friends of Tel Aviv University and published on 2013/05/13, this content may have been edited for style, clarity, or brevity.
+For further details or clarifications, American Friends of Tel Aviv University can be contacted at aftau.org NOTE: Disabled World does not provide any warranties or endorsements related to this article.